Card issuers can proactively track credit and debit cards by BIN for Dark Web exposure, enabling faster action to prevent compromised card fraud.

 Absolutely.
 Enzoic designed this service for flexibility and can seamlessly integrate into new or existing workflows, including SIEMs, card management, customer communication management, and even proprietary systems.
 This ensures minimal resource demands and allows for easy implementation within your existing security infrastructure.

-Enzoic’s real-time alerting system notifies financial institutions the moment breaches containing credit card numbers associated with their BINs are found.
-Customers have used the alerts to create automated and tailored actions, including automatically disabling cards or notifying customers.
+Enzoic’s real-time alerting system notifies financial institutions the moment breaches containing debit and credit card numbers associated with their BINs are found.
+Financial institutions have used the alerts to create automated and tailored actions, including automatically disabling cards or notifying customers.

 Blog